AChenAC/ModernBayes/README.md

 # ModernBayes

-The goal of ModernBayes is to implement a few state-of-the-art Bayesian inference algorithms including Stein variational gradient descent (SVGD) and projected Stein variational Newton (pSVN).
+The goal of ModernBayes is to implement the state-of-the-art Bayesian inference algorithm - Stein variational gradient descent (SVGD) and compare it with the gold standard Bayesian inference - Markov chain Monte Carlo (MCMC).

 ## Installation
 Run the following code to install the package: